slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On religion

 <!--
-- god prefers kind atheists over hateful christians.
-- religion simplify ideas.
-- contra factos não ha argumentos. mas contra fé não ha factos.
+> *"My religion is simple, my religion is kindness."
+-- Dalai Lama*
 > *"Here the ways of men part: if you wish to strive for peace of soul and pleasure, then believe; if you wish to be a devotee of truth, then inquire."
 -- Friedrich Nietzsche*
 > *"Fanaticism is always a sign of repressed doubt."
 -- Carl Jung*
-- modern society will shame you for earning money, shame you for being happy, shame you for being raised well, shame you for having children and ultimately shame you for existing. it isn't just religion that controls you by declaring you a sinner. -- naval
+> *"Modern society will shame you for earning money, shame you for being happy, shame you for being raised well, shame you for having children and ultimately shame you for existing.
+It isn't just religion that controls you by declaring you a sinner."
+> -- Naval Ravikant*
-- when you renounce somthing, you're stuck to it forever. -- anthony de mello (awareness)
+> *"When you renounce something, you're stuck to it forever."
-> *"My religion is simple, my religion is kindness."
--- Dalai Lama*
+> -- Anthony de Mello*

+- god prefers kind atheists over hateful christians.
+- religion simplify ideas.
+- contra factos não ha argumentos. mas contra fé não ha factos.
 -->

 > *"Science without religion is lame.
 Religion without science is blind."